BenJaminJackson1/BenJaminJackson1/README.md

 #  About Me:
 Hello!
-My Name is Benjamin Jackson.
-I am currently a CS student at University of Pittsburgh
+My name is Benjamin Jackson and I am currently a CS student at University of Pittsburgh

 ## 🌐 Socials: